jacob6/RVSIM/README.md

 # RVSIM

 This is the official repository of [*RVSIM: a feature similarity method for full-reference image quality assessment*](https://jivp-eurasipjournals.springeropen.com/articles/10.1186/s13640-018-0246-1).
 The paper is published on the open access [*EURASIP Journal on Image and Video Processing*](https://jivp-eurasipjournals.springeropen.com/) and the full text is available [online](https://jivp-eurasipjournals.springeropen.com/track/pdf/10.1186/s13640-018-0246-1).
+For more information, please visit [our website](https://sites.google.com/site/jacobygy/).

 ### Citation
 If you find our work useful for your research, we kindly suggest you to cite